Ford Ranger

 Ford Ranger (P703), produced since 2022 based on the T6 platform.

-The Ford Ranger is a compact or mid-size pickup marketed globally by Ford over a series of generations, varying between both in-house or outside development and manufacturing — and with a hiatus in North America from 2011–2018.
+The Ford Ranger is a compact or mid-size pickup truck marketed globally by Ford over a series of generations, varying between both in-house or outside development and manufacturing — and with a hiatus in North America from 2011–2018.

 Debuting as a compact pickup in North America in 1982 for the 1983 model year, the Ranger was later introduced in some South American countries.
 From 1998 to 2011, the Ranger nameplate was used for models developed by Mazda for sale outside the North American market.
 In 2011, Ford introduced the first Ranger based on the T6 platform.
 Considered a mid-size pickup truck, the model was developed in-house by Ford Australia.
 In that same year, the North American-market Ranger was discontinued, leaving the T6 platform-based Ranger as the sole Ranger model worldwide.

 For the 2019 model year, the Ranger was reintroduced in North America using the globally-marketed T6 model.
 It is manufactured at the Michigan Assembly Plant at Wayne, Michigan.
 The Ranger is smaller than the F-150 and larger than the Maverick in the Ford North American pickup truck range, while for markets outside the Americas it is typically the only Ford pickup offered for sale.

 The second generation of the T6-based Ranger was released in 2021 for worldwide markets, using a revised T6 platform.